I’m sure you’ll agree with me when I say:

 The data within Google Search Console is some of the most important that you can access.

 But, thanks to a bad user interface, many SEOs miss out on it all together.
-It’s either too hard to find, or too time consuming to seem worth it.

 By presenting you with all the data you need, in one easy to use dashboard, you can extract the right information to help you skyrocket (pun intended) your next SEO campaign.